7 Bold Marketing Lessons You Can Learn From Apple

 A higher profile means more things being sold.

-Engage with your customers, subtly encourage them to share your products with their friends, share about their experiences.
+Engage with your customers.
+Subtly encourage them to share your products with their friends, and also to share their experiences.
 If you can tap into it properly, you can form a loyal base of customers which will drive sales beyond your wildest expectations.

 Apple is the brand when it comes to computers.
 You’ll rarely hear of people rapidly loyal to Dell or HP or ASUS for their laptops after all.
 The latter three are pretty much interchangeable and bought on their technical specifications alone.